gnieboer/tsp-redesign/pages/making-contributions/contribution-types.md

 ### A Few Words about Vesting
 {: .card-title}

-Agency/Service Automatic (1%) Contributions are subject to vesting rules.
-You are vested in (entitled to keep) all of your Agency/Service Automatic (1%) Contributions, as well as any earnings that they accrue, are a certain period of federal service.
-In order to count toward vesting, the years of service must be in a position that is eligible to participate in the TSP, not just the years in which you were a participant.
++ Being “vested” means you’re entitled to keep all of the money in your account.
+Vesting only applies to Agency/Service Automat (1%) Contributions (and their earnings) and occurs after you work in the federal government or uniformed services for a certain number of years.
+All your years of service in a position eligible for the TSP count toward vesting, even if you don’t contribute to the TSP during that time.
+Most FERS participants are vested in Agency/Service Automatic (1%) Contributions after completing 3 years of service.

-Most FERS participants are vested in automatic contributions are completing 3 years of service.
-BRS members and FERS employees in congressional and certain non-career positions become vested aer 2 years of service.
++ FERS employees in congressional and certain noncareer positions become vested in Agency Automatic (1%) Contributions after 2 years of service.

-If you leave federal service before satisfying the vesting requirement, the Agency/Service Automatic (1%) Contributions and their earnings will be forfeited to the TSP.
++ BRS members become vested in Service Automatic (1%) Contributions after 2 years of service.

-If you die before separating from service, you’re automatically considered vested in all the money in your account.
+If you leave government service before satisfying the vesting requirement, the Agency/Service Automatic (1%) Contributions and their earnings will be forfeited to the TSP.
+If you die before separating from service, you are automatically considered vested in all the money in your account.

 </div>

 ## Agency/Service Matching Contributions

-If you are a FERS or BRS participant, you will receive Agency/Service Matching Contributions from your agency or service based on your regular employee contributions once you are eligible.
+If you're a FERS or BRS participant, you will receive Agency/Service Matching Contributions from your agency or service based on your regular employee contributions once you're eligible.
 Unlike Agency/Service Automatic (1%) Contributions, Matching Contributions are not subject to vesting requirements.

 As a FERS or BRS participant, you receive matching contributions on the first 5% of pay that you contribute each pay period.